VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 performance in the linux file system.

 I figured I would probably be staying within the linux file system so I opted to use WSL 2.
-Now at the time of writing this WSL 2 was only available if you used the Windows Insider Build of Windows 10.
+Now, at the time of writing this, WSL 2 was only available if you used the Windows Insider Build of Windows 10.
 I also chose to use the Ubuntu version of WSL, but you can choose whichever one you like.